badbatch/graphql-box/README.md

 yarn add @graphql-box/<package>
 ```

-So, for example, if you want a client, request parsing and a persisted cache you would install the following packages.
+So, for example, if you want a browser client, request parsing and a persisted cache you would install the
+following packages.

 ```bash
 yarn add @graphql-box/client @graphql-box/request-parser @graphql-box/cache-manager @graphql-box/fetch-manager